davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: SPU options

-These -m options are supported on the SPU:
+These :samp:`-m` options are supported on the SPU:

 .. option:: -mwarn-reloc, -merror-reloc